elenakarabeteva/functional-programming/Week01/Seminar/README.md

 - the quotient and remainder of the division of two real numbers
 - the quotient of the division of two real numbers
 - the average of two whole numbers
-- the number rounded to the second digit after the `#RRGGBB`.
+- the number rounded to the second digit after the `.`